Copyright (c) Queen's Printer, Victoria, British Columbia, Canada | License Disclaimer |

 (e) the members of the Bar of British Columbia appointed by the Lieutenant Governor in Council Her or His Majesty's Counsel learned in the law for British Columbia.

-(2) All persons mentioned in subsection (1) (e) have precedence among themselves as prescribed by the Lieutenant Governor in Council.
+(2) All persons mentioned in subsection (1) (e) have precedence among themselves in the order established in the letters patent issued under section 2.

 7 The remaining members of the Bar have, as between themselves, precedence in the courts in the order of their call to the Bar.